University History Museum, University of Pavia: Sala Scarpa

 This section mainly contains memorabilia related to Antonio Scarpa and his work in the university.
 This collection contains many of his printed publications such as those of the inner ear, nerves of the heart, olfactory nerve and the anatomy of inguinal hernia.
 The anatomical preparations and drawings prepared for demonstration of nasopalatine and olfactory nerves were exhibited at International Congress of Anatomy in Paris in 1781.

 There are a number of anatomical and histological samples, most of which were dissected during autopsy and prepared by Antonio Scarpa and his pupils.
 These samples were taken from patients who died at Policlinico San Matteo at the time.
 Each sample represented certain diseases and helped develop our understanding of physiology, the study of the function of the human body.

 This section also displays two anatomical wax models, which were sculpted by Clemente Susini which was modelled after Felice Fontana's dissections, as well as a collection of skulls from people such as Giovanni Gorini (a math professor), Giuseppe Moretti (director of the botanical garden), Pasquale Massacra (painter), Antonio Bordoni (mathematician) a reproduction cast of the skulls belonging to Ugo Foscolo, Francesco Petrarca, Gian Galeazzo Visconti as well as a plaster cast of Alessandro Volta's unusually large skull.

-The collection also includes Antonio Scarpa's dismembered head, both his kidneys and four of his fingers with blackened nails, all meticulously preserved.
+The collection also includes Antonio Scarpa's severed head, both his kidneys and four of his fingers with blackened nails, all meticulously preserved.
 Other anatomical samples include the aneurysm that killed mathematician Vincenzo Brunacci in 1818 and the bladder of naturalist Lazzaro Spallanzani, who died of kidney cancer in 1799.
 Scarpa's chair and ivory surgical dissection instruments donated by Joseph II in 1786 are also part of the museum's collection.
 Other memorabilia include a number of fetal skeletons from post-natal deaths as well drawings, histological samples by Bartolomeo Panizza and a collection of surgery tools used by Giovanni Alessandro Brambilla, which were listed in his manuscript "Instrumentarium Chirurgicum Militare Austriacum".